Finding a Top Financial Advisor Firms in Deerfield, Illinois

 Horwitz & Associates

 Horwitz & Associates, legally known as E.A.
 Horwitz, LLC, is one of the oldest firms on this list.
 In fact, it first opened its doors in 1970.
 The firm’s client base is comprised almost entirely of non-high-net-worth individuals.
-More specifically, only a handful of the firm’s 335 clients are above the high-net-worth threshold.
+More specifically, only a handful of the firm’s 335 clients have high net worths.

 The firm provides comprehensive financial planning for its clients, along with investment advice and portfolio management services.
 The firm follows a six-step financial planning process that goes as follows: